instefa/mail.ru-uploader/README.md

 ### Prerequisities

-Things you need to install the software and how to install them:
+To run the uploader from source you need to install:

 Python 3.3+ (2.7+ might be enough as well) with modules: